nwinters13/nwinters13.github.io/README.md

 Margins turned out to be my enemy at points as well.

+Everything has been correctly implemented from what I can tell.

+I discussed this project moderately with Emma P, Kevin, and my friend Matt who helped me understand that I should call it img not picture...

+I spent about 4-5 hours on this

 Overall it was a pretty fun time and I definitely need to work on my MENTAl styling because it's really not that pretty and I can make it look much nicer.
 Definitely something I will